sagemath/trac_to_gh/Issue 2712.md

 # Issue 2712: Add 'scalar_part()' and other methods for quaternion elements

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2712

 Original creator: justin